 12.3 Subordination and Non-Disturbance.
 This Agreement shall be subordinate to any mortgage, deed of trust, or other security agreement (each a “Mortgage”) by Landlord which, from time to time, may encumber all or part of the Property; provided, however, the lender under every such Mortgage shall, in the event of a foreclosure of Landlord’s interest, recognize the validity of this Agreement and Tenant’s right to remain in occupancy of and have access to the Premises, as long as no Default by Tenant exists under this Agreement.
 If the Property is encumbered by a Mortgage, then Landlord shall, promptly following Tenant’s request, make reasonable efforts to obtain and furnish to Tenant a non-disturbance agreement, in recordable form, for each such Mortgage.

 12.4 Condemnation.
 If all or any portion of the Premises is condemned, taken by a Governmental Authority or otherwise appropriated by the exercise of the right of eminent domain or a deed or conveyance in lieu of eminent domain (each, a “Taking”), either Party hereto shall have the right to terminate this Agreement immediately upon Notice to the other Party.
 If either Party elects to terminate this Agreement, Tenant shall remove its Equipment in accordance with Section 7.1, and this Agreement shall terminate as of the earlier of the date of such Taking or the date on which Tenant’s Equipment is removed.
-If this Agreement is not terminated as herein provided, then (i) this Agreement shall continue in full force and effect; (ii) Landlord shall, within a reasonable time after possession is physically taken by the condemning authority, restore the remaining portion of the Property and Structure necessary to render it reasonably suitable for the uses permitted by this Agreement; and (iii) Tenant shall restore any improvements and installations within the Premises.
+If this Agreement is not terminated as herein provided, then (i) this Agreement shall continue in full force and effect; (ii) Landlord shall, within a reasonable time after possession is physically taken by the condemning authority, restore the remaining portion of the Property and Structure necessary to render it reasonably suitable for the uses permitted by this Agreement;(iii) Tenant shall restore any improvements and installations within the Premises; and (iv) the Rent shall be proportionately and equitably reduced.
 Notwithstanding the foregoing, Landlord shall not be obligated to expend an amount greater than the proceeds received from the condemning authority less all expenses reasonably incurred in connection therewith (including attorneys’ fees) for the restoration.
 All compensation awarded in connection with a Taking shall be the property of Landlord, provided that if allowed under Applicable Law, Tenant may apply for and keep as its property a separate award for (i) the value of Tenant’s leasehold interest; (ii) the value of Tenant’s Equipment or other personal property of Tenant; (iii) Tenant’s relocation expenses; and (iv) if and to the extent that it does not diminish the compensation awarded to Landlord, damages to Tenant’s business incurred as a result of such Taking.

 12.5 Recording.
 If requested by Tenant, Landlord and Tenant agree to execute a Memorandum of Lease that Tenant may record at Tenant’s sole cost and expense.
 The date set forth in the Memorandum of Lease is for recording purposes only, and bears no reference to commencement of the Term or rent payments of any kind.